 Moscow is less obvious in its beauty than St Petersburg, but blanketed in a thick layer of snow, it was at least something new.
 The locals traversed the streets as though their shoes were made of spikes and grit while we slid towards our destination.
 Everyone seemed blissfully unaware of the 6ft icicles of death hanging from the eaves of each building as they continued on their way to work.
 We saw many chunks of ice smash into the pavement that trip.
 Accidents must happen.
 I don’t want to Google it.

 St Basil’s Cathedral looks like a postcard dusted in snow during sunset, that’s the building in Red Square with the colourful dome-y things next to The Kremlin.
 It’s handy having tourist hotspots in one space.
 I personally preferred the church in St Petersburg, The Church of the Savior on Spilled Blood.
 Similar style, planted by a canal for extra aesthetics, and a much, much cooler name.
+When you want to get a ride in the snow, there are so many great vehicles and you can also shop their used parts here to upgrade your vehicle.

 Accidents must happen.
 I don’t want to Google it.